rosenpass/rosenpass-website/content/en/docs/rosenpass-tool/guides/debian.md

 <span class="spacer"></span>

-If you cannot or do not want to use the pre-build binaries, you can compile Rosenpass from source.
+If you cannot or do not want to use the pre-built binaries, you can compile Rosenpass from source.

-1. **Install the build dependencies** necessary for compiling Rosenpass.
-Also, install WireGuard, if you want to use Rosenpass with WireGuard.

-The following command installs WireGuard and the build dependencies.
-You can remove WireGuard from this list if you do not want it to be installed.

-The command also install `curl` in preparation of the Rustup installation in the next point.
+1. **Install the dependencies** necessary for compiling and running Rosenpass.
+The following command also installs `curl` in preparation for the Rustup installation in the next point:

 <span class="codebox">